clinvar/apidemo/DATA_DOC_VALIDATION.md

 The ClinGenDb UI
 ----------------
-Although not directly relatected to API, the UI may help visualize the data structure and validate uploaded documents.
+Although not directly related to API, the UI may help visualize the data structure and validate uploaded documents.
 Please view the prototype of UI at: http://genboree.org/genboreeKB/genboree_kbs?project_id=acmg-apitest

 Autherization process
 ---------------------